-Dr. Isherwood is a graduate of Gettysburg College, Dartmouth College, and the University of Glasgow, the latter where he did his Ph.D. in modern history.
-He specializes in British history and war studies with an emphasis on the First World War.
-Isherwood's research interests focus on the experience of war and war memoirs.
+Dr. Isherwood is a graduate of Gettysburg College, Dartmouth College, and the University of Glasgow, the latter where he did his Ph.D.
+He specializes in modern history with a focus on war and memory studies.
 His articles and book reviews have appeared in First World War Studies, War, Literature and the Arts, The Journal of Military History, and War in History.
 Currently, Isherwood is writing a book, Remembering the Great War: Writing and Publishing the Experiences of WWI, for I.B.
 Tauris.

 Dr. Isherwood has taught in both the English and History Departments at Gettysburg College and serves as the academic coordinator for the Civil War Era Studies minor.
-Isherwood has supervised independent studies for Gettysburg students in Scottish history, the First World War, and the British Empire.
-He has also supervised two Mellon Summer Scholars.
-At the Civil War Institute he coordinates the CWI Fellows program and edits the institute's blog, The Gettysburg Compiler, among other duties.
+Isherwood has supervised two Mellon Summer Scholars as well as independent studies for Gettysburg students in Scottish history, the First World War, and the British Empire.
+He is the co-lead of the digital history project jackpeirs.org and maintains a teaching blog, Great War Writing.
+At the Civil War Institute, Isherwood supervises the CWI Fellows program and edits the institute's blog, The Gettysburg Compiler, among other duties.

 Ian Andrew Isherwood